timm/shortr/README.md

 - **Privacy**
 - **Planning**
 - **Monitoring**

+## TOC

+- Some theory
+  - nothing as useful as a good theory
+  - kelly. understand the world via . cluster and contrast
+    - unifnying framework srteching for initilaiz conceptualization internal to a sysrtem
+  - constrasts
+    - difference between things shorter than the things
+  - super discretization
+    - consider everything we want for good and bad cluster.
+    - tabu, plan, monitor, optimization , explain
+    - all ways to assess ranges
+    - repeated observastion: a few ranges are most powerful
+    - so when we say cluster and contrast, we mean find the ranges that most distinguish things
+    - of course we combine these ranges into model... but we might not have to
+      - could just print_ the super ranges and stop
+  - chi merge: botton up discretization to combine silimar ranges
+  - fastmap (an approximation to pca)

 [^Ah91]: Aha, D.W., Kibler, D. & Albert, M.K.
 [Instance-based   learning algorithms](https://link.springer.com/content/pdf/10.1007%2FBF00153759.pdf).
 Mach Learn 6, 37–66 (1991).  https://doi.org/10.1007/BF00153759